Robert GODES

 hydrogen and oxygen and promotes the migration of hydrogen

 nuclei into the reaction crystal matrix.
-Varying the pulse width
+Varying the pulse

-controlled independent of the rate of loading.
+dissociation to be controlled independent of the rate of

 [0092] Loading Pulse